Hyundai Sonata Tire Pressure: 32 PSI Guide

 Compare tire size, load index, and speed rating before you adjust pressure.
 Check pressure weekly while testing a new setup, then return to monthly checks once wear looks even.

-Under-inflation can cause heat buildup and tire failure.
+Under-inflation can cause heat buildup, poor handling, and tire failure.
 Over-inflation can cause center wear, a harsher ride, and weaker grip on rough roads.

 Load Capacity Influence